What requirements does my import product have to meet?

 Product liability

-European directive (85/374/EEC) protects consumers from damage caused by defective products.
+European directive (EU) 2024/2853 for product safety protects consumers from damage caused by defective products.
 Consumers can hold importers liable for damages.
 This includes personal injury and property damage.
 Personal damage is damage caused by death or bodily injury.
 Property damage is damage to another consumer's product caused by the defective product.
 You can take out insurance against product liability risk.
 Discuss your options with an insurer.

 • If you import products from an EEA country, product liability lies with the manufacturer who produced the product within the EEA.
-If the product was not manufactured in the EEA, the importer (within the EEA) who imported the product from a country outside the EEA bears product liability.
-Importers who import products from EEA countries have the role and responsibilities of a distributor.
+If the product was not manufactured in the EEA, the authorised representative of the manufacturer in the EEA bears product liability.
+Or the importer who brought the product into the EEA.

 Be aware of exclusions or limitations of liability in the terms and conditions or the contract with your supplier.
 Always try to avoid this.

-The European Commission wants to replace the Product Liability Directive 85/374/EEC with a new directive.
-Among other things, the new directive ensures that a party in the EU can always be held liable.
-For example, when consumers order the product directly from a manufacturer outside the EU.
-And there is no importer or agent of that product within the EU.
-In that case, the consumer can hold the fulfillment centre in the EU liable.
-A fulfillment centre stores products and usually packages, addresses, and ships them.
+The directive ensures that there is always a party in the EEA who can be held liable.
+For example, when consumers order the product directly from a manufacturer outside the EEA.
+And there is no importer or agent of that product within the EEA.
+In that case, the consumer can hold the fulfilment centre in the EEA liable.
+A fulfilment centre stores products and usually packages, addresses, and ships them.